E-commerce Store Branding – A Step-by-Step Guide

 Once you have a good handle on these demographics, you can then begin to dig deeper and start considering things like the values and beliefs of the groups, their interests, and their aspirations.

-All of these can be used to further fine tune your branding.
+All of these can be used to further fine-tune your e-commerce store branding.

 Once you have decided what products you will be selling and who you will be selling them to, the fun stuff can begin.